Report a Fault: (08) 8586 6050| Office Hours 9.00am to 4.30pm Monday to Friday

 Jane Eliza Woodlot

-Since watering began in 2017, the site has been transformed.
-During the watering periods, the traditional northern link to Johnsons Waterhole has been restored, as well as the southern link to Bookmark Creek.
-This now allows water to flow across a significant section of the Ral Ral floodplain.
+Since watering began in 2017, the condition of the site has improved.
+During natural flooding, channels would link the northern size of Jane Eliza Woodlot to Johnson’s Waterhole.
+These links have now been restored, as well as a southern link to Bookmark Creek, which now allows water to flow across a significant section of the Ral Ral Floodplain.

 The site provides habitat for a diverse range of birds and frogs.
-During monitoring at the site, 18 species of waterbird, seven species of bush land bird and four species of frog have been recorded.
+During monitoring at the site, eighteen species of waterbird, seven species of woodland birds, and four frog species have been recorded.

 Jane Eliza Woodlot, in the top left of the picture, during watering in August 2021